CUGopython/project/README.md

 In the first part, we obtained thousands of Columbia University images by an image crawler and then merged these images to create a image above using a software called "Foto-Mosaik-Edda".

-In the second part, We collected data from quant programs using web scrapping and built an interface to display our results.
+In the second part, We collected data from quant programs using web scrapping from https://quantnet.com/tracker/ and built an interface to display our results.
 Selecting different program, user can know about basic academic information including average GRE test scores, average GPA, and admission rate.